MeksPwnschlager/onehundredannoyingassholes/README.md

 ### 2. Order the PCBs

 We used `seeedstudio.com`, but `dirtypcbs.com` is also a cheap alternative.
-Maybe even buy a solder mask to make your life easier!
+Maybe even buy a solder stencil to make your life easier!

 ### 3. Flash the chips